chr3st5an/token-verifier/README.md

 ---

-This program allows you to easily check which discord user tokens are valid and which aren't.
-The main goal of this program is it, to do it fast and reliable while being relative resource lightweight.
+This script allows you to easily check which discord user tokens are valid and which aren't.
+The main goal of this script is it, to do it fast and reliable while being relative resource lightweight.
 This is achieved by using an asynchronously programming style.

 </br>